What can you eat on the GAPS Intro Diet?

 • quail, boiled or simmered in broth or water

-• sauerkraut juice, homemade, lacto-fermented (introduce gradually) where to buy fermented vegetables
+• sauerkraut juice, homemade, homemade, lacto-fermented (introduce gradually)

 • shellfish, boiled or simmered in broth or water